mlhartme/stool/client/documentation.md

   Mb of disk spaces available for the read/write layer of the running stages.
 0 disables this feature.
 Type number, default 0.
 * **DEFAULT_EXPIRE**
   Defines the number of days to expire new stages (0 for never).
 Type number, default 0.
-* **HOST**
+* **FQDN**
-  Fully qualified hostname of this machine.
+  Fully qualified domain name of this server.
 Used in application urls and emails.
 Type string.
 * **ENGINE_LOG**
   to log all traffic between server and docker daemon.
 CAUTION: enabling writes huge amounts of data if you have large war files.
   Type boolean, default value is false.